15 Most Affordable States for Private Pay Home Care in 2026

 Nevada average hourly rate

 Private pay home care rates in Nevada typically range from $25.00 to $40.00 per hour.
 Home health aides in Las Vegas earn an average of $18.97 hourly with potential overtime of $4,000 annually.
-Rates vary dramatically by location, with North Las Vegas commanding the highest wages at $32.02 per hour, followed by Sparks ($22.08), Henderson ($21.17), and Carson City ($21.05).
+Rates vary by location.
+North Las Vegas has the highest wages at $32.02 per hour, followed by Sparks ($22.08), Henderson ($21.17), and Carson City ($21.05).
 Some agencies offer more affordable options starting at $25.00 hourly.

 Nevada cost compared to national average